-We’re pleased to announce the second call for applications for the HIV Policy Research Fellows Program.
+We’re pleased to announce an open call for applications for the HIV Policy Research Fellows Program.
 The Fellows Program seeks to enhance the capacity of individuals and organizations to develop, monitor, and shape policies that impact statewide and local HIV prevention and treatment.

 No, they would not be able to serve as your sponsor.
 All agencies that sponsor a fellow must be located within the state of California.
 Because our centers are located in San Francisco and Los Angeles, and Fellows are expected to spend time at our centers, fellows must also be within travel distance of these locations.